MP hooch tragedy:Toll reaches 20, Morena collector, SP removed | Law-Order

 The forensic science lab's report will reveal theexact nature of poison in the liquor, he said.

 ''It is a painful and very inhuman incident.
-A campaignshould be launched against illegal liquor sale in the state,''the official said quoting Chouhan.
+A campaignshould be launched against illegal liquor sale in the state,''the official quoted Chouhan as saying.

 State Home Minister Narottam Mishra, Chief Secretary IS Bains, DGP V K Jouhri, Additional Chief Secretary RajeshRajora were among those present in the review meeting.